-- We cannot access data during support requests unless granted by the customer.
+- We cannot access your data during support requests unless granted by you.

-- We will never, ever ask for your personal information such as password.
+- We will never, ever ask for your personal information such as a password.

 - You can upload and download documents you need securely.

-- We are always ready to respond to security incidents.
+- We are always ready to respond to integrity and security incidents.

-- Our staff is trained in security and respect our best practices.
+- Our staff is continually trained in security and enforce our best practices.

-- We implement a business continuity plan, in order to remain available at any moment.
+- We implement a business continuity plan, in order to remain available at all times.

 How do you ensure the Confidentiality and Integrity of our information is kept intact?